Equations

 which is generated for each recursive definition, to unfold according to the recursive definition given by the user.

-Only one level of unfolding is performed, in contrast to simp only [id]
+Only one level of unfolding is performed, in contrast to simp only [id], which unfolds definition id recursively.

 Equations